-Reporting period:

-Site/project details:

-Workgroup/contractor details:

-Task/s being performed:

-The table below provides an example in the reporting of project OHS KPIs back to the model client.
+Reporting period: Site/project details: Workgroup/contractor details: Task/s being performed d: The table below provid es an example in the re porting of project OHS I (PIs back to the model o client.
+Number of fataliti es KPI description Outcome Target/measure Results Compliance achieved?

-Number of fatalities

-KPI description Outcome Target/measure Results Compliance achieved?
 Yes/No The number of workers sustaining fatal injuries in the course of undertaking work related tasks.
-To have no loss of life during the course of construction Zero fatalities ☐Yes ☐No

-Number of Lost Time Injuries

-KPI description Outcome Target/measure Results Compliance achieved?
-Yes/No

-The number of To have no Zero Lost Time Yes

-days/shifts not occurrences Injuries (LTIs) No

-worked due to an that result in a

-injury sustained at persons

-the workplace. not being able to

-continue

-their work

-Number of Medically Treated Injuries

-KPI description Outcome Target/measure Results Compliance achieved?
-Yes/No

-A work-related To have no Zero medically Yes

-occurrence that occurrences treated injuries No

-results in treatment that result in a

-by, or under the persons

-order of, a qualified needing to be

-medical treated by a medical

-practitioner, or any practitioner

-injury that could be

-considered as being

-one that would

-normally be treated

-by a medical

-practitioner.
+To have no loss of life during the course of construction Zero fatalities Yes No Number of Lost Ti me Injuries KPI description Outcome Target/measure Results Compliance achieved?
+Yes/No The number of days/shifts not worked due to an injury sustained at the workplace.
+To have no occurrences that result in a persons not being able to continue their work Zero Lost Time Injuries (LTIs) Yes No Number of Medica ally Treated Injurie es KPI description Outcome Target/measure Results Compliance achieved?
+Yes/No A work-related occurrence that results in treatment by, or under the order of, a qualified medical practitioner, or any injury that could be considered as being one that would normally be treated by a medical To have no occurrences that result in a persons needing to be treated by a medical practitioner Zero medically treated injuries ☐Yes ☐No